 The LTP costs around $150, which is the cost of the books that will be read during the three courses.
 Other than the cost for books, there is no additional cost to participate in the program.
 Limited scholarships are available.

 The first course for the upcoming program will be Systematic & Practical Theology.
-The course begins on Tuesday, 9/2/24 and ends on Tuesday, 11/18.
-Class are held on Tuesday nights, from 6:30p - 9:00p, at the church building.
+The course begins on Tuesday, 9/1/26 and ends on Tuesday, 11/17.
+Class are held on Tuesday nights, from 6:30 PM - 9:00 PM, at the church building.

 The Leadership Training Program provided the opportunity to not only learn theology, but also its practice in an enriched environment of shared perspectives from peers and instructors.
 The experiences the instructors brought to bear on our learning were particularly enlightening, and it all contributed to a fuller understanding of how spiritually-healthy and well-trained leaders are necessary for the feeding and caring of God‘s people.